calang/legalogic/README.md

-The idea is using modern models like LLMs for human interface of the system, while using logic to produce the actual content of the generated answers.
+The idea is using modern models like LLMs for human interface of the system, while using logic to produce the generated answers.

 Main objectives are
+- develop a scalable pipeline, as automated as possible
-- producing answers from literal legal contents
+- produce answers from legal contents
 - develop the capability to detect contradictions across different legal contents